lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 - At the top, on the right, you have the lang module with the available languages.
 Feel free to change language at any moment by clicking on your language (for now fr and en are available)
 - On the left, you have the left menu
     - on the right of the title "Nullos Admin", there is the **log out** icon
-    - then below you have the Quickstart menu with its items: "Start", "Reset" and "Hide this"
+    - then below you have the Quickstart menu with its items: "Configure", "Crud Generators" and "Reset"
 - On the right, you have the main content, which is currently an installation form
 - Note that you can drag the split between the left and right panes
     - this is provided by the nice [Split.js](https://github.com/nathancahill/Split.js) library